Laryngeal Cancer: Radiation Therapy

 How is radiation therapy given for laryngeal cancer?

 There are 2 main types of radiation therapy: external beam radiation treatment (EBRT) or internal radiation, also called brachytherapy.
-The type of radiation therapy used will depend on the type and stage of cancer.

 External beam radiation treatment (EBRT)